 Child Neglect in Florida

-- Provide a child with the care, supervision, and services necessary to maintain the child's physical and mental health that a prudent person would consider essential for the well-being of the child; or
+In Florida, the crime of Child Neglect is defined as when a caregiver willfully, or through culpable negligence, fails to provide a child with the care, supervision, and services necessary to maintain the child's physical and mental health that a prudent person would consider essential for the well-being of the child.

 A child is defined as any person under the age of 18 and a caregiver is defined as a parent, adult household member, or other person responsible for the child's welfare.

 Penalties for Child Neglect